Active lava flow from Puu O'o reaches the ocean at Kalapana - 2017.

 Bullethead parrotfish at Two Step snorkeling site

 - Dr. John Merck, associate director of the Science and Global Change program, and Undergraduate Director for the Department of Geology.
 Dr. Merck has previously participated in travel studies to the Galapagos Islands, Arizona, Belize, Alaska, Australia, and Hawaii.

 - Jessica Wilke, assistant director of the Life Sciences program, and veteran of travel study programs to Belize, Alaska, Australia, and Hawaii.

 - Lauren Gilmartin, alumna and graduate assistant for the Environment, Technology, and Economy program, is a student in Architecture and Community Planning.
 She previously studied in Rome for a semester, examining architecture and the environment in European cities.
 Lauren has four years of professional experience, concentrating in sustainable building systems and urban planning and is a veteran of the 2017 Hawaii travel study.

 The program fee of $2350.00 includes tuition, lodging, most meals, admission fees, and transportation on and between the islands.
-Students are responsible for personal expenses, some meal, and their own airfare to and from Hawaii.
+Students are responsible for personal expenses, some meals, and their own airfare.
 Organizers will suggest a group flight itinerary that each student is responsible for purchasing directly from a travel agent.
 Although flight costs are not guaranteed and will vary, we estimate round-trip airfare for this program from the Washington, DC area to Hilo will be approximately $1200.
 Once admitted, you should expect to purchase the flight for the program by Christmas.

 Green turtle basks on black sand at Punaluu